devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 1. Go to the **Build & Deploy** tab of your application.

-2. Click the **Promote** button next to the pipeline that has direct promotion enabled.
+2. Click the **Promote** button next to the workflow.
+The button will appear only if image promotion is allowed for any environment used in that workflow.

 3. Go to the `Approval Pending` tab to see the list of images requiring approval.
 By default, it shows a list of all images whose promotion request is pending with you.